csccsm/CSC-at-CSM/README.md

       * `git add <filename>` will add a single file
       * `git add <folder-name>/<filename>` will add a single file if it is in a certain folder
       * `git add .` adds everything
-  2. Once you've added the file(s) changed, run `git commit -m 'Short message that explains the change you made'`
+  2. Once you've added the file(s) changed, you now need to commit by `git commit -m 'Short message that explains the change you made'`
-  3. Run `git pull upstream master` to make sure that there are no conflicts
+  3. `git pull upstream master` is a check to ensure that there are no conflicts
-  4. If there are no conflicts, run `git push origin master` to push the changes to your fork
+  4. If there are no conflicts, you can now push the changes to your fork using `git push origin master`

 Submitting a Pull Request:
   * Go to the Pull requests tab in your fork, then hit the New Pull Request button